kiarash110/Aegis-1T/README.md

 ---

-##🌐 DOWNLOADS & ENVIRONMENT
+🌐 DOWNLOADS & ENVIRONMENT
 Before you begin, ensure your system is equipped with the following core technologies:
 🐍 Python 3.12+
-The engine is built on the latest Python standards for memory management.
+The engine is built on the latest Python standards for high-performance memory management.
-Download Python

 🐙 Git SCM
-Required for version control and cloning the repository.
+Required for secure version control and cloning the repository.
-Download Git

 📱 TOTP Authenticator
 You will need a mobile app to generate the physical 2FA keys.

 Google Authenticator | Aegis MFA